ericbsantana/ericbsantana/README.md

 # 👨‍💻 Meet me

 Hi!
 I am **Eric Santana**, 22 years old.
-I am currently studying Philosophy at Federal University of Santa Catarina (UFSC) and System Analysis and Development at Paulista University (UNIP).
-I currently work developing full stack applications mainly using **React** and **Node**.
+I graduate in Philosophy at Federal University of Santa Catarina (UFSC) and I am currently studying System Analysis and Development at Paulista University (UNIP).
+On my day-to-day, I work developing full stack applications using **React** and **Node**.

 Check out my projects.
 Ordered by more recent first to less recent: